A quasi-Grassmannian gradient flow model for eigenvalue problems: Asymptotic behavior

-In the following analysis, we make a natural assumption as follows: the initial value $U_0 \in B([V^{(*)}], \delta_1)$ for some $\delta_1\in (0,1)$.
-And we further explain the above assumption of initial condition.
-The proof is given in Appendix~\ref{proof of lemma: meaning of initial condition}. \begin{lemma} If $U \in B([V^{(*)}], \delta)$ for any given $\delta\in (0,1)$, then $U$ contains the component of all the eigenvectors corresponding to the $N$ smallest eigenvalues of $\mathcal{H}$. \end{lemma}
+for some $\delta_1\in (0,1)$.
+We further explain this initial condition in the following lemma.
+The proof is given in Appendix~\ref{proof of lemma: meaning of initial condition}. \begin{lemma} If $U \in B([V^{(*)}], \delta)$ for any given $\delta\in (0,1)$, then $U$ contains the component of all the eigenfunctions corresponding to the $N$ smallest eigenvalues of $\mathcal{H}$. \end{lemma}